The terms tract of land, lot, and plat all describe certain areas, but they’re not synonymous by any means.

 1. A tract of land is an identifiable portion of land

 Generally, a tract of land is an identifiable portion of land that is easy to portray and discuss.

 A tract of land has usually been surveyed or has borders that are defined within a deed or other legal instrument.

-It is important to know that a tract of land often contains multiple lots, but the term can also be used to describe a single lot (especially when you are dealing with lots of significant size).
+It is important to know that a tract of land often contains multiple lots, but the term can also be used to describe a single lot.

 2. A land lot is a legally classified piece of land